Keywords for YouTube cooking channel

 Short-tail keywords are brief phrases like “pasta recipe” or “how to bake”.
 While these terms get lots of searches, they’re extremely competitive.
 You’ll compete with thousands of established channels and websites for attention.

-• Draw in viewers with clear intent.
+• Intent targeting: Draw in viewers with clear cooking goals and specific recipe needs.

-• Face less competition from other creators.
+• Competition advantage: Face less competition from established creators and major food websites.

 For example, compare “chocolate cake recipe” with “vegan chocolate zucchini cake recipe”.
 The second option targets a specific audience interested in plant-based baking and creative ingredients.
 Look for similar opportunities in dietary needs (gluten-free, keto), cooking methods (air fryer, instant pot), or seasonal ingredients (fresh summer berries).